 It is possible to manually water your plants, but this requires time and energy that you might not have when the SHTF.
 At the very least, you should put a sprinkler system on a timer to regulate when and how much water seeps into the soil.
 Additionally, you should have some form of ventilation to prevent the buildup of humidity, which can cause mildew or mold to stifle your plants.

 Before you are finished building your dream greenhouse, you need to think about security.
 Your food insurance will be exceedingly valuable and other survivors will likely be eager to plunder your steady supply of fresh produce.
-This has been a trouble in economic collapse scenarios such as Venezuela’s food crisis, where communities that have banded together to grow their own group have to take up regular security patrols as there are advantageous people that try to steal their food.
-In any SHTF scenario, it is likely this will occur, so keeping your survival greenhouse not only secure, but discreet, hidden and blended in will fare well against anyone looking for a source of food.
+This has been trouble in economic collapse scenarios such as Venezuela’s food crisis, where communities that have banded together to grow their own group have to take up regular security patrols as there are advantageous people that try to steal their food.
+In any SHTF scenario, this will likely occur, so keeping your survival greenhouse not only secure but discreet, hidden, and blended in will fare well against anyone looking for a source of food.

 It is possible to build a greenhouse that doesn’t look like a greenhouse — as explained in Rick Austin’s “Secret Greenhouse of Survival” — and it is possible to use landscaping features such as greenery, fences, and other structures to hide your greenhouse from passers-by.

-Prepping is about being prepared for anything, whether it be common day occurrences such as job loss, heavy financial burdens where you might not have enough money to buy groceries, as well as the bigger things such as natural disaster, economic downturns and SHTF scenarios.
+Prepping is about being prepared for anything, whether it be common day occurrences such as job loss, heavy financial burdens where you might not have enough money to buy groceries, as well as the bigger things such as natural disasters, economic downturns, and SHTF scenarios.